 Wi-Fi Smart Lock August

-To update the deadbolt or another existing lock, the Smart Lock Wi-Fi August comes with a retrofit August lock and a DoorSense open / close sensor.
+To upgrade your deadbolt or other existing lock, the Smart Lock Wi-Fi August comes with a retrofit August lock and a DoorSense open/close sensor.
 This smart lock model includes Wi-Fi, so you won't need to purchase a Connect module to enable remote access via a smartphone app.

 The Wi-Fi Smart Lock August is 45% smaller than previous models.
 You'll have unlimited user access and keyless access codes, plus a log of all activity at your front door.

-When you are not at home, Wi-Fi allows you to lock and unlock the door from your Android or iOS device.
-The August Wi-Fi Smart Lock is a capable and simple to install smart lock that won our CNET Editors' Choice award, easily making it one of the best smart lock options on the market.
+When you're not home, Wi-Fi allows you to lock and unlock your door from your Android or iOS device.
+The August Wi-Fi Smart Lock is a capable, easy-to-install smart lock that won our CNET Editors' Choice award, easily making it one of the best smart lock options on the market.

 Apple HomePod mini

 This advanced technological ball is also a speaker.
 It can play music and other audio media directly from your iPhone or from services like Apple Music.
-If you have multiple Apple HomePods, you can connect them for stereo playback or multi-room audio to fill your home with synchronized sound.
-It is also perfect if you want to have a better experience while playing games like the ones on your phone casino online, adventure or many others.
+If you have multiple Apple HomePod devices, you can connect them for stereo playback or multi-room audio to fill your home with synchronized sound.
+It's also perfect if you want to have a better experience while playing games like those on your phone casino online, adventure or many others.

 Once you've established a HomePod ecosystem between rooms in your home, you can use speakers or your iPhone to send intercom messages to specific rooms, all rooms, or a subset of rooms.
 The size, shape and weight of the Apple HomePod mini are similar to that of a softball.
 Except for the base and the touchpad, it is covered in mesh fabric.